mfathiabdallah/mfathiabdallah.github.io/index.md

 This interdisciplinary approach bridges food toxicology and human health, facilitating a comprehensive understanding of complex challenges.
 <br />
 #### Current Membership
-- Full Member of Society of Toxicology (SOT).
+- Member of Society of Toxicology (SOT).
 - Board Member -Early Career Network- of the European Society of Toxicology In Vitro (ESTIV).
 - Expert Group Member of ILSI Europe - Natural Toxins.
 - Full Member of Society for Mycotoxin Research